Tiago-Lira/Tiago-Lira/README.md

 ### Hi there 👋

-A Software Engineer passionate about learning new technologies.
+I'm a Software Engineer passionate about learning new technologies.
 I also have interest on Investments, Accounting and Fintechs.

 - 😄 I've been working at @carta for the past 4+ years.
 - 💬 Ask me about Python, Javascript, and Web Crawling.